 Fish tacos aren’t actually Mexican.
 They’re popular in California and now you see them everywhere, even here in Long Point where we’re lucky enough to have not one but TWO food trucks serving Perch Tacos!
 This recipe for Blacked Pike Tacos is a healthy twist on the traditional deep fried fish taco.
 So you can eat more of them!

 If you like Fish Tacos you might also like Taco Salad.

-Now everyone has a different idea of the perfect fish taco.
+Everyone has a different idea of the perfect fish taco.
 Fried or grilled fish?
 Toppings?
 Salsa?
-Pico?
+Pico de gallo?
 Cheese?
-Corn or flour tortilla?
+Corn or flour tortillas?
 Well, if you ask me, all versions are pretty good.
-I like a balance of heat (temperature and spice), cold, crunchy, zesty and creamy.
-You can get carried away with toppings and if you pile them too high you can’t actually eat the taco with your hands.
-The blackened fish adds lots of flavour making it a little more healthy than using deep fried fish.
-So you can eat more of them!
+I like a balance of heat, cold, crunchy, zesty and creamy.
+You can get carried away with toppings and if you pile them too high you can’t actually eat the taco with your hands so the perfect combination of quality toppings that work well together is the secret.

 The other important thing about blackening fish (or any meat for that matter) is NOT HAVING THE FIRE DEPARTMENT VISIT YOU.

 Yup.
 It happened!

 You need to get the pan very very hot.
 Smoking hot.
 So if your smoke alarm is set up to send alerts to the fire department, well…you should do this outside.
 Even when it’s cold outside.
 Lesson learned!